 just last week or last month may no longer be reliable.

 against hang conditions.
 This property is set in the Camera tab of Advanced Settings. and uses a default value of 15 seconds.
 This means that PHD2 will wait up to 15 seconds after the completion of the exposure to receive the image from the camera.
-This is a very generous amount of time and should work well for the majority of cameras.
+This is a very generous amount of time and should work well for most cameras.

 However, some cameras are known to create problems by making large bandwith or power demands on the USB subsystem.

 If you are getting timeouts of this sort and are convinced the